chantastic/reactpatterns/_posts/2016-08-18-style-component.markdown

 date:   2016-08-18 10:03:00
 ---

-This is the pattern of partially applied components, applied specifically to style.
+This is a [Proxy component](./proxy-component) applied to the practices of style.

 Say we have a button.
 It uses classes to be styled as a "primary" button.